Kasia307584/wealth_health-hr-app--frontend/README.md

 Users should be able to:

-- Add an employee through a form and save it
+- Add a new employee using a form and save the entry
-- View a table of all employees with options to filter and search through records
+- View a table of all employees with the following functionalities:
+  - sort by different columns
+  - filter using a search bar
+  - navigate through pages using pagination controls
-- Navigate between adding employees and consulting the employee list
+- Navigate between the employee form and the employee list views

 ### Links